fabric8io/fabric8/esb/shared/src/main/resources/readme.txt

 --------
 Before starting Fuse ESB Enterprise ${project.version}, you need to set at least one valid user in ./etc/users.properties.
 You must also make sure that appropriate properties in ./etc/system.properties have valid values.
-These properies include:
+These properties include:

 * activemq.jmx.user, activemq.jmx.password
 * webconsole.jmx.user, webconsole.jmx.password